Sichii/Chaos-Server/docs/articles/Maps.md

 auto-generated map
 templates that should match up to the maps in original Dark Ages.

-By default, Map Templates are stored at `Data\Templates\Maps`.
+By default, Map Templates are stored at `Data\Configuration\Templates\Maps`.
 Configuration of how map templates are loaded can be found in `appsettings.json` at `Options:MapTemplateCacheOptions`.